keyteki/keyteki/docs/implementing-cards.md

 * **Bad**: Select a character to return to hand
 * **Good**: Select a character

-**Exception:** If a card requires the player to select multiple cards, such as Renly's Pavillion, you can add context about which one they should be selecting.
+**Exception:** If a card requires the player to select multiple cards, such as Shameful Display, you can add context about which one they should be selecting.
 Just keep it as short as reasonably possible.

 As valid selections are already presented to the user via visual clues, targeting prompts should not repeat selection rules in excessive details.
 Specifying nothing more and nothing less than the eligible card type (if any) is the good middle ground.

-* **Bad**: Select a Knight
+* **Bad**: Select a Bushi
 * **Good**: Select a character

-* **Bad**: Select a defending Night's Watch character
+* **Bad**: Select a defending Crab character
 * **Good**: Select a character

 * **Bad**: Select a card from your discard pile